Chri692u/VQC/src/API_OVERVIEW.md

 ## Module: Currency

-Core arithmetic and comparison helpers for money.
+Core arithmetic and comparison functions for money.

 ### Constructors and arithmetic